 SAIC has long been distinguished by its innovative and extensive curriculum in modern and contemporary topics.
-SAIC's Master of Arts (MA) in Modern and Contemporary Art History draws on the institution's setting in Chicago with its wealth of historic architecture, public sculpture, museums, libraries, cultural facilities, and lively gallery scene.
+Our Master of Arts (MA) programs draw on the institution's setting in Chicago with its wealth of historic architecture, public sculpture, museums, libraries, cultural facilities, and lively gallery scene.

-The program is the most extensive of its kind in a professional art and design school in this country, and its curriculum allows for an expansive and diverse view of the historical, theoretical, and critical issues relating to art, design, and contemporary visual cultures.
-Fifteen full-time faculty teach modern and contemporary art from diverse theoretical perspectives in a wide array of global and international contexts.
-Faculty are actively engaged in their own research and incorporate it into their training of graduate students.
-In addition, graduate students in Art History can draw on the diversity of artists and scholars teaching in departments across SAIC that provide an exciting intellectual community engaged with the contemporary art world.
+The program's curriculum incorporates historical, theoretical, and critical perspectives on art, design, and contemporary visual cultures.
+Fifteen full-time faculty teach modern and contemporary art from diverse scholarly perspectives in a global context.
+Graduate students in Art History join a vibrant art/design school community engaged with contemporary visual practices.
 Our graduate students have gone on to be curators, professors, writers, critics, publishers, gallerists, arts administrators, and activists.

 Each year, the School of the Art Institute of Chicago celebrates the culmination and closure of students' studies at the masters level.
 In studio areas, the celebration takes place in the form of the thesis exhibitions.
 The academic areas complement this with the publication of students' theses.